DotNetTitan/e-commerce/README.md

 ![.NET](https://img.shields.io/badge/.NET-8.0-blue.svg)
 ![Build](https://img.shields.io/badge/build-passing-brightgreen.svg)

 Welcome to the **E-commerce API**, a robust and scalable solution built using **ASP.NET Core**.
-This API provides comprehensive functionalities for managing products, categories, user authentication, orders, and reviews, making it an ideal backbone for any online retail platform.
+This API provides comprehensive functionalities for managing products, categories, user authentication, orders, reviews, shopping carts, customers, and inventory, making it an ideal backbone for any online retail platform.

 ## 🚀 Table of Contents